 A flood is a disaster that just keeps coming back to haunt areas affected by it.
 As the waters recede, it doesn’t mean that the risk of illness is over.
-After a flood, clean-up itself can be wrought with hazards.
+After a flood, clean-up itself can be fraught with hazards.

 As if the loss of life and property isn’t enough, there other many hazards that arrive with flooding and persist long after the initial rise in water levels.

 There are several diseases and myriad other health concerns that go hand in hand with freshwater flooding, and no matter where you live there are risks that can cost you your life that have nothing to do with drowning.

 Lizzie Bennett, a medical professional and the author of the UK blog Underground Medic, compiled a comprehensive list of flood hazards.
 This is one to print out in and put in your preparedness binder to have on hand should you ever find the waters rising near your home.